gbgabiola/modern-javascript-from-the-beginning/04-object-oriented--es5-es6/README.md

 Primitive types such as `Strings`, `Numbers`, `Booleans` etc. can be created as constructor objects instead of primitives.
 There are more reason for not using constructors instead of primitives compared to the reason for using it: it slows down execution speed, more code, confusing and issues when using operators to compare values.

 **Note**: these core object constructor exist in JavaScript but not something you will use often, learning it only to see what is possible in JavaScript for knowledge.

+## Prototypes Explained

+- Each object in JavaScript has a prototype and a prototype is an object in itself
+- All object inherit their properties and methods from their prototypes
+- When dealing with object literals you are inheriting from a prototype called `Object.prototype`
+- When dealing with objects created from a constructor, it is inheriting from a prototype
+- There is something called the prototype chain where you have the constructor prototype but ypu can also go upto the main `Object.prototype`

+The `Object.prototype` has its own default functions that we can call such as `hasOwnProperty()`.
+This will check if an object has its own property.